Yakin can draw a positive conclusion

 Kosovo and Slovenia don't have the big names in their squads, of course, but both teams have already shown on several occasions how unpleasant they can be.
 The fact that Switzerland got off to such a smooth start in qualifying is also down to the coach, who drew the right conclusions after last fall and set the players up for the task in the best possible way.
 "Everyone knows their role, we have a good rhythm in training and everyone enjoys playing football."

 Switzerland already have a five-point lead over Sweden, supposedly their toughest rivals, after two rounds.
-However, the national coach is stoically taking note of this: "The foundation has been laid," he says.
+However, the national coach is stoically taking note of this: "The foundations have been laid," he says.
 Because Yakin knows full well that his team has also benefited from playing twice in front of a home crowd at the start.
-Unlike the Swedes, who have played twice away from home, the Swiss have not had the stress of traveling.
+Unlike the Swedes, who have played away twice, the Swiss have not had the stress of traveling.
 This will come in October with the games in Stockholm and Ljubljana.
 If the Swiss also win there, the World Cup in North America will suddenly be very close.